How to Identify a Male or Female Lutino Cockatiel: Easy Guide

 Behavioral Clues

-Behavior can also be a key indicator of a lutino cockatiel's sex.
+Behavior can also be a key indicator of a lutino cockatiel’s sex.
 Males are known to be more vocal and may exhibit a wider range of sounds, including mimicking common household noises.
+They can also learn a few words and phrases through diligent training.
 They are also more likely to engage in courtship behaviors such as singing, strutting, and spreading their wings to show off their plumage.
 On the other hand, females are generally less vocal and may hiss or display a more aggressive posture when they feel threatened or are protecting their territory.

 Best 3 Nesting Boxes for Cockatiels